 Universities are important vehicles for economic and social development.
 Yet, in many countries, some of these institutions are confronted with the challenge of how to realize their full potential and make the requisite contribution to national development in a rapidly changing environment.

 AIMS brings together highly qualified and experienced academics from around the world, and work with universities in partner countries in order to develop and implement different knowledge and expertise transfer programs.
-These volunteer academic physicians, surgeons and scientific from multiple specialties make these capacity building programs possible.
+These volunteer academic physicians, surgeons and scientists from multiple specialties make these capacity building programs possible.
 They transfer knowledge and provide training for life-changing procedures and surgeries to local academic medical staff to meet the long-term health care human resource needs.

 To contribute to National Scientific and Medical Development in Developing Countries.